 On the other hand, private practices usually offer more appropriate appointment lengths and (hopefully) better quality of care for their patients.
 Unfortunately, their pricing usually excludes all but the wealthiest of individuals when they do not accept insurance.
 This leads to a dilemma for patients when deciding how to pursue or afford treatment.
 Our overall goal was to design a practice where patients would receive the quality service of a private practice while remaining even more affordable than a public practice.
 Quality mental health care does not need to be prohibitively expensive or unreasonably brief.

 Update: The COVID pandemic brought on a new wave of corporate telehealth "startups" promising accessible and low cost psychiatric care.
-These companies typically end up being the most expensive of all (despite tempting "intro" deals) while offering the lowest possible quality of care.
+These companies typically end up being the most expensive of all (despite tempting "intro" deals or misleading insurance "coverage") while offering the lowest possible quality of care.
 They are generally designed to collect a recurring fee, minimize any meaningful interaction/appointment time with a healthcare provider, and some even make additional profit off of medications prescribed by operating their own pharmacies.
 These companies do not have patient best interests in mind and often border on the criminal.
 Some of the big name companies are under investigation by authorities and some chain pharmacies have stopped working with them.

 Thankfully, telehealth has become more mainstream and many reputable practices now offer telehealth services.
 While there are many reputable providers offering services remotely, we highly encourage all individuals to avoid corporate, multi-state telehealth companies.